MDU-PHL/bohra/README.md

 ## Recent changes to bohra
 * Install script to setup dependencies for you.
+* babykraken download as part of the dependency installation.
 * Addition of typers
     * [Kleborate](https://github.com/klebgenomics/Kleborate/wiki)
     * [stype](https://github.com/MDU-PHLsalmonella_typing) (NATA accredited ISO1589)